GiannIsidore/next-django-postgresql/README.md

 ### Frontend
 - Framework: Next.js
 - Language: TypeScript
-- Styling: Likely using Tailwind CSS or similar modern styling approach
+- Styling: Tailwind CSS or similar modern styling approach, Shadcn UI

 ## Current Status
 The project is in an unfinished state, with initial components and structures in place for a social media platform.